 Individuals can request to use their chosen name whether or not they have legally changed their name, and SXU will make every effort to ensure that this name appears in the user profile wherever feasible to do so, consistent with applicable laws, regulations and policies and within the capabilities of the University administrative systems.
-This may include individuals who prefer to use:
+This may include individuals who prefer to use a(n):

-- a middle name instead of a first name;
+- Middle name instead of a first name.

-- a shortened derivative of a name;
+- Shortened derivative of a name.

-- an anglicized name;
+- Anglicized name.

-- a name that better represents the individual's gender identity; or
+- Name that better represents the individual's gender identity.

-- a name to which the individual is in the process of legally changing.
+- Name to which the individual is in the process of legally changing.

-In addition to the chosen first name, students, faculty and staff may select their personal pronouns from the list provided in their directory preferences.
+IIn addition to the chosen first name, students, faculty and staff may select their personal pronouns from the list provided in their directory preferences.
 If no pronoun has been selected, "not set" will be displayed.